KyleBrownCS/SoftDev2/README.md

 SoftDev2
 ========

+*PLEASE NOTE THAT THERE ARE CURRENTLY NO INSTANCES OF THIS APPLICATIONS RUNNING*

 Software Development 2 Group 7 Project

 To connect to our group project, connect to http://54.201.135.92/ which will always be running the latest code from this git all installed.